dhansel/Altair8800/IOBus/README.md

   The I/O bus works only for INP/OUT instructions.
 It is not possible to intercept memory read/write operations at this point.

+* **Signal levels**

+  All signals on the bus are 3.3V level whereas the S-100 bus worked with 5V signal levels.

 ## I/O Cards